lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - __Mobile layout: Join then Host__
   - Page: `src/pages/PlayWithFriends.tsx`.
   - Behavior: On mobile (md-), the page shows two stacked cards in this order: `Join Game` then `Host Game`.
 On md+ the cards render side-by-side.
+  - Title/back navigation: Header now displays **Compete** while retaining the internal `Lobby` component naming, and the back button always routes to `/home` instead of relying on browser history to ensure consistent return behavior.
   - Implementation: Removed the mobile tab toggle; both cards are always visible.
 No functional changes to the join/create handlers.

 #### Lobby Landing Page — UI Updates (2025-10-20)